To some Democrats in Congress, Obama is a new man

-LEESBURG, Virginia (Reuters) - Democrats in Congress have always had some gripes with their president, Barack Obama.
+LEESBURG, Va.
+Feb 7 (Reuters) - Democrats in Congress have always had some gripes with their president, Barack Obama.
 He doesn’t call.
 He doesn’t schmooze.
 He’s not tough enough with Republicans.

 But this year, the complaints, as well as the complainers, are fewer than ever, with some of his old critics confessing that they’re starting to come around.